bhanu4125/sign-language-assistant/final_draft/README.md

-# Sign Language Assistant
+# Sign Language Assistant (Final Version)

 A desktop application for real-time sign language detection and translation.
 This application can convert sign language to text and includes features like multi-language translation and text-to-speech.
+This is the final, stable version with all dependencies properly configured.

 ## Features